ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/woa_APL/_index.md

 ---
-title: Optimize Windows on Arm applications using Arm Performance Libraries.
+title: Optimize WoA application using Arm Performance Libraries

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers who want to learn how to optimize Windows application performance on Arm devices.
+who_is_this_for: This is an introductory topic for software developers who want to learn how to optimize Windows-on-Arm (WoA) application performance on Arm64 devices.

 learning_objectives:
-    - Develop Windows on Arm applications using Microsoft Visual Studio.
+    - Develop Windows on Arm (WoA) applications using Microsoft Visual Studio.
     - Describe how to use Arm Performance Libraries to optimize the performance.

 prerequisites: